Best Medicare Advantage Plans in Florida (2026)

 Consider CMS Star Ratings

 Each plan's CMS star rating measures quality and performance on a scale of 1 to 5 stars.
-Plans earning four or five stars tend to offer better customer service, care coordination and health outcomes.
+Plans earning four or five stars offer better customer service and care coordination, with better health results.

 Average Florida Medicare Advantage Cost